Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Pad Up + Control Stick

 To grab a movable object, position Lara against it and press Interact to grab and hold on.
-Then use the direction keys (or control stick) to move the object.
+Then use the direction keys/buttons (or control stick) to move the object.
 Tap Interact again to let go.

 Jump/Running Jump/